Twisted Fourier(-Stieltjes) spaces and amenability: Twisted algebras on locally compact groups

 \begin{defn} A Borel measurable function $\sigma : G\times G \to \tor$ is called a {\bf 2-cocycle} on $G$ if

 for any $s,t,r\in G.$ The collection of all 2-cocycles on $G$ will be denoted by $Z^2(G,\tor)$, which is a group under pointwise multiplication. \end{defn}

 \begin{ex} Let $A \in M_n(\Real)$.
 Then,

 is a 2-cocycle on the group $\Real^n$.
 The same function gives rise to a 2-cocyle on the group $\z^n$ by restriction, which we still denote by $\sigma_A$ by abuse of notation.
-For more examples of 2-cocycles, see \cite{Kleppner65} and \cite{Packer}. \end{ex}
+For more examples of 2-cocycles, see \cite{Packer} and \cite{BCLPY}, where the latter contains 2-cocycles with discontinuity. \end{ex}